StevenBlack/vocab/million-dollar-words.md

 ### sententious
 The word has two almost contradictory meanings: full of terse, pithy truths, or self-righteously moralizing and pedantic.
 Be careful how you use it.
-Pronounced SEN-TEN-SHUSS.

 ### sentient